- About the Fellowship

 The candidate will be required to participate in clinical or translational research during his/her 1-year fellowship.
 It is expected that the trainee will present at least once at an international and/or national meeting, and publish at least one manuscript.
 To aid in this endeavour, the division has two full time clinical research coordinators and maintains several prospectively entered databases in Thoracic Oncology.

-The fellow will have access to the same facilities for clinical and academic pursuits as do the residents as well as the thoracic database.
+The fellow will have access to a broad range of research facilities for academic pursuits extending from the broad McGill University research network to a comprehensive Thoracic and Upper G.I.
+Oncology prospectively entered institutional clinical databases and tissue banks.
 There is a clinical research coordinator with whom the fellow will be heavily involved to assist with ongoing academic projects.

 From an educational standpoint, the fellow will be expected to prepare and facilitate tumor board rounds for the disease site on which he/she is rotating on a weekly basis.
 In addition, the fellow will be responsible for coordinating educational activities at our Friday divisional service rounds.
 The topics will span the breadth of thoracic surgical oncology and will be focused on areas of controversy in the field.
 In addition, areas of interest as dictate by our active “interesting patient” caseload will be explored.
 Mortality and morbidity rounds will remain the purview of the Chief Resident rotation on our service.